 §45-18-11.
-Requirements for New Sewage Sludge Incinerators.
+Requirements for new sewage sludge incinerators.

 11.1.
-Requirements for New SSI Units. -- The owner or operator of a SSI unit under subsection 11.2 shall comply with all applicable standards of performance, requirements and provisions of 40 CFR Part 60 Subpart LLLL, including any reference methods, performance specifications and other test methods associated with Subpart LLLL.
-No person shall construct, reconstruct, modify, or operate, or cause to be constructed, reconstructed, modified, or operated a new SSI unit which results in a violation of 40 CFR Part 60 Subpart LLLL, or this rule.
+Requirements for new SSI units. -- The owner or operator of a SSI unit under subsection 11.2 shall comply with all applicable standards of performance, requirements, and provisions of 40 CFR part 60, subpart LLLL, including any reference methods, performance specifications, and other test methods associated with subpart LLLL.
+No person shall construct, reconstruct, modify or operate, or cause to be constructed, reconstructed, modified or operated, a new SSI unit that results in a violation of 40 CFR part 60, subpart LLLL or this rule.

 11.2.
-Applicability. -- The owner or operator of a SSI unit that meets the following criteria shall be subject to the requirements for new SSI units set forth in section 11.
+Applicability. -- The owner or operator of a SSI unit that meets the following criteria is subject to the requirements for new SSI units set forth in section 11.
 A new SSI unit is a SSI unit that either: